Returning strong and staying strong all year

 By now, we all know that social distancing is a key safety measure in preventing the spread of COVID-19.
 But, adequate social distancing may not always be possible in schools.
 Wearing a mask means we can safely be a little closer when necessary.

 When Do You Wear Your Mask?

 Wearing a Mask Correctly

 The Health and Safety Guidance Document for 2021-22 is continually updated and provides detailed information on school policies and protocols related to COVID-19 such as adherence to layered mitigation strategies.
 These guidance documents will continue to be updated to align with public health guidance.

 The most important thing we can all do to keep our schools safe and open all year is to get the COVID-19 vaccine as soon as we are eligible.
 Vaccines are safe, effective, available, and free.
 Find out more.

-By late October, all FCPS employees will be required to be vaccinated against COVID-19 or submit to routine negative COVID-19 tests, a move that reinforces existing layered prevention strategies and the division’s commitment to safety.
+All FCPS employees are required to be vaccinated against COVID-19 or submit to routine negative COVID-19 tests, a move that reinforces existing layered prevention strategies and the division’s commitment to safety.

-Beginning November 8, FCPS will require proof of full COVID-19 vaccination for any student participating in Virginia High School League (VHSL) winter and spring sports for the remainder of the 2021-22 school year.
+Beginning with the winter sports season, FCPS will require proof of full COVID-19 vaccination for any student participating in Virginia High School League (VHSL) winter and spring sports for the remainder of the 2021-22 school year.
 Proof of full COVID-19 vaccination will also be required for participation in any other activity that requires a physical.
 This includes dance team and step team, as well as out-of-season practices and workouts.
-View the questions and answers about the vaccination requirement for athletics.

 Daily Vaccination Rates

 The Fairfax County Health Department updates vaccination rates daily on the COVID-19 Vaccination Dashboard.